amworsley/m1-debian/README.md

 * You need to run the asahi installer and have either an OS installed or m1n1+UEFI.

-* If you have a EFI binary on the NVMe and want to boot from the usb stick, you need to interrupt u-boot on the countdoun by pressing any key and run the following comamnd to boot from usb:
+* If you have a EFI binary on the NVMe and want to boot from the usb stick, you need to interrupt u-boot on the countdown by pressing any key and run the following comamnd to boot from usb:

         run bootcmd_usb0